bow/volt/README.rst

 ``pip install volt``

-Volt is still in alpha ~ it's usable enough to be used for making `a real website <http://bow.web.id>`_, but many things might still break here and there.
+Volt is still in alpha ~ it's usable enough to be used for making `a real website <http://bow.web.id>`_, but many things could still break here and there.

 By default Volt will install the `python markdown module
 <http://freewisdom.org/projects/python-markdown/Installation>`_.
 You can